 Getting sick is inevitable, but you can prepare for it

 Sickness and disease.
-These two words concern us a lot because the thought of them keeps us from living and enjoying life - being bedridden or confined in a hospital is no fun at all.
-But what worries people the most is being diagnosed, and dealing with, critical illness.
+These two words concern us a lot because the thought of them keeps us from living and enjoying life—being bedridden or confined in a hospital is never something anyone would wish upon themselves.
+But what worries people most is being diagnosed, and dealing with a critical illness.

-What does having critical illness mean for you and your family?
+What does having a critical illness mean for you and your family?

 Without question, a critical illness can be a frightening dilemma.
 It is a source of severe physical and emotional distress and it places a huge burden on the family’s finances.
 According to Ipsos HK, a globally-recognized research company in Hong Kong, you might spend up to hundreds of thousands to deal with a critical illness.
 Here are some estimates:

-If you think you don’t have the resources to pay for hospital bills and doctor’s fees, you are not alone.
-Approximately eighty-four percent of Filipinos are reportedly unprepared for medical costs in case they are diagnosed with life-threatening illnesses.
+If you think you don’t have the resources to pay for hospital bills and doctor’s fees, you are not alone. find the cost of critical illness treatment in the country too expensive, with over 50% admitting that they are unprepared for medical costs in case they are diagnosed with life-threatening illnesses.
+The good news is that the as a result of the pandemic and are investing in their health, well-being, and futures.

 Is there a way to ease the financial burden of a critical illness?

 Yes, with the right plan including .
-Critical illness coverage is usually a rider (or add-on) to any insurance policy to provide a strong buffer against high costs of life-threatening sickness or disease.
+Critical illness coverage is usually a rider or added benefit to any insurance policy to provide a strong buffer against the high costs of life-threatening sickness or disease.

-Manulife Philippines offers critical illness coverage as an optional benefit when you purchase any of the following products:
+Manulife Philippines offers critical illness coverage as an optional benefit when you purchase any of the following life insurance products:

 Paying out of pocket for a critical illness could eventually deplete your savings, and you may find yourself in debt.
 But if you invest in critical illness coverage, you can worry less about this huge financial burden.
 If you have questions about critical illness coverage and life insurance, we can with you to help you choose the right plan that meets your needs and budget.